AjinkyaDeshpande39/ObjectDetection/README.md

  _____________________________________________

 <a name="comparison-between-linux-raspberrypi"></a>
-## Comparison bertwwen linux and raspberrypi performance
+## Comparison between linux and raspberrypi performance

  Linux specification - 4GB RAM, hexa core, no GPU